SWP-Team-46/Traffic-Proccessor/README.md

 docker compose up --build
 ```

 This starts CNSS and PostgreSQL.
-The dashboard is available at http://localhost:38080.
+The dashboard is available at `http://<CNSS>:38080/static/index.html` (Where <CNSS> is replaced by your server IP).

 To run Traffic Proccessor:
 ```bash